-Water Rates Remain Steady
+Water Rates Remain Unchanged

-In February, City Council decided not to increase water rates in 2021.
-This is the eleventh consecutive year that water rates have remained stable.
-According to the annual City of Oakwood Water and Sewer Rate Survey, the City of Bellbrook is currently below average in what residents pay for water service.
+City Council decided not to increase water rates in 2022.
+This is the twelfth consecutive year that water rates have remained stable.
+According to the annual City of Piqua Water and Sewer Rate Survey, the City of Bellbrook is currently below average in what residents pay for water service.